Love reading but bored with your current options?

 Any level of reader can benefit from breezing through “Chinese Blockbuster 1.”
 While the focus of the book is mostly geared towards beginner Mandarin learners, it’s packed full of really helpful tips for excelling in Mandarin proficiency.

 Are you struggling to memorize different character pronunciations?
 Do you want to learn more about the composition of Chinese characters?
 Need to get a better grasp of grammar?
-This book has every tip, trick and hack that any Mandarin learner could use for only about $10.
+This book has every tip, trick and hack that any Mandarin learner could use.

 Now that you’re stocked up on some seriously helpful Mandarin literature and learning to read on your Kindle, you’ve taken a small but important step towards improving your Mandarin fluency.